Course guide of Urban Design 4 (2091149)

 The need to imagine or anticipate the form of the elements to be built on a given territory leads us to search for and study examples or models in which to find methods, ways of working or solutions that have already been tried and tested.
 We will therefore consider the answers that some countries and cities have given to these urban planning problems throughout recent history, as well as some recognized masters of urban planning and architecture, in order to learn and advance from them.

-From the ruralization of the city we have moved on to the urbanization of the countryside, especially in the current context of climate crisis, with the local effects associated with it, which in the cities can be seen in the increase in temperatures and the decrease in rainfall.
+From the ruralization of the city, we have moved on to the urbanization of the countryside, especially in the current context of the climate crisis and the local effects associated with it, which in the cities can be seen in the increase in temperatures and the decrease in rainfall.
 The territory can be understood today as a space in which interventions and projects are accumulating, whose continuous and superimposed materialization defines its most current plan.
-We will try to address these current phenomena of growth, urbanization and suburbanization, in order to try to give them an adequate shape, especially with regard to urban edges, city-countryside contact spaces, and those places of opportunity for the approach of a sustainable urbanism that makes cities more resilient.
+We will try to address these current phenomena of growth, urbanization, and suburbanization, in order to give them an adequate shape, especially with regard to urban edges, city-countryside contact spaces, and those places of opportunity for the approach of sustainable urbanism that makes cities more resilient.
 In this way, we will contribute from the subject workshop to the attenuation of the urban conflicts that are currently generated.

 Content and theoretical development:

-• We will analyze the components of the urban and territorial reality as broadly as possible, identifying homogeneous landscape units, natural corridors, and the characteristic features of the study area.
+- We will analyze the components of urban and territorial reality as broadly as possible, identifying homogeneous landscape units, natural corridors, and the characteristic features of the study area.

-• Every two weeks there will be a colloquium on what has been learned and studied from the readings and documents consulted, previously made available to the students by the faculty.
+- Every two weeks, there will be a colloquium on what has been learned and studied from the readings and documents consulted, previously made available to the students by the faculty.
 Active participation during both sessions as well as attendance will be assessed in the evaluation.
-The reference material (bibliography, links, articles...) will be made available to students through the course delegate and via telematics (email, PRADO platform).
+The reference material (bibliography, links, articles, etc.) will be made available to students through the course delegate and via telematics (email, PRADO platform).

 Practice